 Scratch any definition of the rule of law and you will find inevitably that it is defined as the cause of its own outcomes.
 You be having democracy?
 Then you must be having the rule of law.
 Increasing deaths in detention?
 Abuse of state power?
 Burgeoning corruption?
 Then the rule of law is in trouble.
 And, to escape the cognitive dissonance of how to mentally bridge the gap between cause and effect, definitions proliferate that are watered down by statements like, “the Rule of Law takes on several meanings”, or “we define the rule of law as …” or, “the Rule of Law has 5/4/8/… principles”, or “We use a thick/thin definition”, and so on.

-It struck me some time ago, after a decade of struggling with this conundrum, that a proper causality-based definition of the rule of law may in fact be hiding in plain sight behind the skirts of, as it were, the few basic and fundamental principles accepted by virtually all as fundamental requirements of rule of law, principles such as: The law must be made know.
+It struck me after a decade of struggling with this conundrum, that a proper causality-based definition of the rule of law may in fact be hiding in plain sight behind the skirts of, as it were, the few basic and fundamental principles accepted by virtually all as fundamental requirements of rule of law, principles such as: The law must be made know.
 It must be well defined.
 All are equally accountable before the law.
 Law prescribes the limits of power.
 And the exercise of power.
 Power cannot be arbitrarily exercised.
 No-one is above the law.
 And so on.

 And, after considering this, I realized suddenly that it was my embarrassing neglect to indulge this shallow-level analysis of what the basic well accepted principles of rule of law have in common, which had obscured what seemed a self-evident conclusion about how best to conceive of the rule of law as cause:

 That self-evident conclusion was the extended realization that all generally accepted basic principles of the rule of law appear to emerge from the a priori application of reason, rationality and logic to understanding systemic mechanisms necessary to maintenance of equilibrium in any governance system.